 Spices and Seasonings

-Common spices used in kebab recipes include:
+Common spices in kebabs include:

 Accompaniments